Ragulram004/Daily-Notes/Daily-Worklogs.md

 ## Day53
 - 02-09-2024
 	- binary search
-	- Worked on the Intra_management_System protected api route.
+	- Worked on the Infra_management_System protected api route.
 ---
 ## Day52
 - 01-09-2024
 	- solved 1 problem on leetcode.
-	- Worked on the Intra_management_System on Auth.
+	- Worked on the Infra_management_System on Auth.
 ---
 ## Day51
 - 31-08-2024
 	- solved problems on leetcode
-	- Worked on the Intra_management_System  assigned task backend.
+	- Worked on the Infra_management_System  assigned task backend.
 ---
 ## Day50
 - 30-08-2024
 	- Started DSA on Java
-	- Worked on the Intra_management_System  assigned task backend.
+	- Worked on the Infra_management_System  assigned task backend.
 ---
 ## Day49
 - 29-08-2024